 The Segura River is the main river that runs through Murcia.
 This means there are loads of fantastic hiking trails to choose from.

 The spot I headed for was at Presa de la Mulata.
 This is actually a power-station and dam on the map, but there’s a route that takes you up into the hills.
 From here you can walk along the cliffs with the Segura River below and it’s such a beautiful place for a hike.

 Another spot that everyone recommended to me was Canon de Almadenes.
 This is a longer trail that you follow alongside the river.
-This is supposed to be one of the best hiking spots in the region so check it out if you can.
+This is supposed to be one of the best hikes in Murica so check it out if you can.

 Just to note, the hiking trails are loose gravel so make sure you wear some sturdy hiking shoes otherwise you might find it slippery underfoot.

 Kayaking/rafting the Segura River

 Now I didn’t actually do this myself as the weather was too bad, but this is one of the best adventure activities in Murcia.

 There are a few companies you can go kayaking & rafting on the Segura River.
 Even though this isn’t proper white-water rafting, it’s still an amazing way to see the beautiful landscapes.
 I would say this activity is perfect for families with young kids.

 Groups are usually 8-12 people per raft and a lot of companies include a snack or lunch.
 Most companies start in Blanca and you travel 13km on the river to Cieza.
 This usually takes around 3 hours.
 Oh, and obviously expect to get very wet so bring a spare change of clothes for afterwards!